ngr-t/smuggler/README.md

-Smuggler: read STRATA, SPSS, SAS data sets from Python
+Smuggler: read STATA, SPSS, SAS data sets from Python
 ===

 Smuggler enables you to load the data sets of stats packages as pandas DataFrame using [ReadStat](https://github.com/WizardMac/ReadStat) C library written by [Evan Miller](http://www.evanmiller.org).